karkirowle/karkirowle.github.io/_pages/topics/cuda.md

 * Python can be tested with ```python --version```
 * Tensorflow is the most difficult test, because even if the GPU is detected, it might just randomly fail at all sorts of places.

-In terms of the operating system, Ubuntu will be better supported, but CUDA installation on Windows is a significantly better experience in my opinion.
+In terms of the operating system, Ubuntu will be better supported, but the CUDA part of the installation on Windows is a significantly less bumpy journey in my experience.

 ## OS

-Tensorflow according to my knowledge only works on 64-bit architectures.
+TensorFlow according to my knowledge only works on 64-bit architectures.
 So if you have 32-bit install, you should toss it immediately, you don't want to realise that you have spent six hours installing something that is useless.